Maximizing the electric field strength in the foci of high numerical aperture optics: Overlap of practical distributions with the ideal ones

 Please note that for the parabolic mirror as well as for the ideal thin lens the optimum beam waist of the doughnut is such that the maximum of the irradiance distribution is located at a somewhat larger radial position than the maximum of the radiation patterns of a linear dipole that are displayed in Fig. \ref{fig:para}(a,c).
-Furthermore, the values for the circular dipoles given above have to be considered as upper limits in the sense that the ideal state of polarization for a circular dipole is difficult to obtain in practice.
+Furthermore, the values for the circular dipoles given above have to be considered as upper limits in the sense that the ideal state of polarization for a circular dipole is difficult to obtain in practice (see below).

-If the solid angle covered by the focusing optics is increased, the maximum achievable overlap of the 'simple' modes with the ideal distributions decreases.
-However, this is overcompensated for by an increase in solid angle, i.e., the field in the focus parallel to a specific virtual dipole is maximized by maximizing the solid angle, as long as the simple mode is polarized parallel to the ideal polarization across the whole beam cross section.
-This is illustrated in Fig. \ref{fig:PM_lin_ovl_sa} for a linear dipole and a parabolic mirror (in the case of a circular dipole and/or a thin lens the results are qualitatively similar).
+If the weighted solid angle covered by the focusing optics is increased, the maximum achievable overlap of the 'simple' modes with the ideal distributions decreases.
+However, this is overcompensated for by the increase in weighted solid angle, i.e., the field in the focus parallel to a specific virtual dipole is maximized by maximizing the weighted solid angle.
+This is illustrated in Fig. \ref{fig:ovl_sa}(a) for a linear dipole parallel to the optical axis and a parabolic mirror (illuminated by a radially polarized doughnut).
 For each (half) opening angle of the mirror the maximum overlap is obtained from a curve like the one in Fig. \ref{fig:ovl_examples}(a).
-The resulting field is then obtained from Eq. \ref{eq:focusfield_ovl} by inserting the overlap value and the corresponding square root of the covered solid angle into this equation.
+The resulting field is then obtained from Eq. \ref{eq:focusfield} by inserting the overlap value and the corresponding square root of the covered weighted solid angle into this equation.

-From the asymptotic behavior of the plot for the field amplitude in Fig. \ref{fig:PM_lin_ovl_sa} one can extract the maximum field amplitude one could achieve with a doughnut mode of suitable polarization by focusing the mode with a parabolic mirror.
+From the asymptotic behavior of the plot for the field amplitude in Fig. \ref{fig:ovl_sa}(a) one can extract the maximum field amplitude one could achieve with a doughnut mode of suitable polarization by focusing the mode with a parabolic mirror.
 Likewise, one obtains the same values for circular dipoles (i.e., overlapping with a Gaussian mode of proper polarization) and/or an ideal thin lens.
 The values are listed in Tab. \ref{tab:max_fields}.

-One could calculate the overlaps also in the case of a lens obeying the sine condition.
-However, due to the divergence of the ideal irradiance values towards the boundary of the lens aperture the calculation of the overlap with the simple modes discussed above does not appear to be meaningful.
-Similar arguments apply when the virtual dipole is oriented orthogonal to the optical axis.
-Since the ideal irradiance patterns have no rotational symmetry, the overlaps will always be smaller than their counterparts for the dipole axis being parallel to the optical axis.